Reading Time: 6 minutes

 Window Regulator Maintenance and Care

 All window regulators are prone to failure as time passes.
-Even hardy scissor-types can wear down and become loose and noisy or break off, leaving the window to fall into the door.
+Even hardy scissor-types can wear down and become loose and noisy or break off, leaving the window to fall into the door or sometimes the window will just fail to lower.
+This would, for example, make it annoying to do business at a drive-thru in the rain.

 Maintaining a window regulator well can help it last much longer.